TanStack/table/docs/src/pages/docs/api/useResizeColumns.md

 - `disableResizing: Bool`
   - Defaults to `false`
   - When set to `true`, resizing is disabled across the entire table
+- `autoResetResize: Bool`
+  - Defaults to `true`
+  - When set to `true`, auto-resets column sizes whenever the useTable properties change

 ### Column Options